Beyond The Rave

 Dir.
 Matthias Hoene

-Essentially taking a concept that was touched on very briefly at the beginning of the first Blade movie (a vampire organised rave that turned into a bloodbath as the toothy ones begin to feed on the blood of the revellers), Beyond the Rave was originally an online serial aimed at the iPod generation and sufferers of ADD.
-Those expecting to see something more ‘traditional’ from Hammer might be disappointed – though the studio must be applauded for its innovation and efforts to engage with savvy Twenty-first century audiences.
+Essentially taking a concept that was touched on very briefly at the beginning of the first Blade movie (a vampire organised rave that turned into a bloodbath as the toothy ones begin to feed on the blood of the revellers), Beyond the Rave was originally an online serial aimed at the iPod generation.
+Those expecting to see something more ‘traditional’ from Hammer might be disappointed – though the studio must be applauded for its innovation and efforts to engage with savvy 21st century audiences.
 Made in conjunction with Channel 4 and myspace.com films, Beyond the Rave is a feisty vampire flick for the Skins generation and continues the latest trend of vamps as hedonistic party animals.

 The episodic approach, while probably much more effective if one had been watching the series as it went out online, works against it on DVD, as it is distracting and often lifts the viewer out of the film.
 Each ‘episode’ has its own souped-up title card and climax, which results in rather uneven pacing until the ‘third act,’ when the tension begins to build and the story at last feels as though it has found its direction and is building towards a climax.
 An abundance of characters, while great for a serial, also distracts in this ‘film’ cut – too many of them aren’t given much to do, except show up at the rave and fall victim to various vampires – only the core group receive any sort of characterisation.
 The young cast all slot easily into their roles, and several really stand out, particularly Nora Jane Noone (The Descent) as straight-talking Jen, and Lois Winstone as lovelorn vamp Lilith.
 Crafty cameos from the likes of Ingrid Pitt and Sadie Frost are a welcome surprise too, particularly in their subtlety.